 What Does “Non-Comedogenic” Mean?

-First off, non-comedogenic denotes a product specifically designed to not blocked pores.
+First off, non-comedogenic denotes a product specifically designed to not block pores.
 This sounds amazing because makeup has been demonized for so long for clogging pores and causing acne, but the truth of the matter is a bit different.
-In fact, it’s completely opposite.
+In fact, it’s completely the opposite.